KolaczykResearch/Bayes_CGLPM-Code/README.md

 Matlab scripts to implement the experiment in the paper "A Bayesian Covariance Graphical And Latent Position Model For Multivariate Financial Time Series" by Ahelegbey D., Carvalho L., Kolaczyk E.

   Demo.m
-  - scrip to implement the simulation experiment in in Section 3.
+  - scrip to implement the simulation experiment in Section 3.

 data folder
 --